mward2020/ai-case-study/README.md

 - Odyssey (Putters)
 - Ogio (Golf bags)
 - Jack Wolfskin (Outdoor clothing)
-- WGT (Virtual/video game)
+- World Golf Tour (Virtual/video game)

 Generally speaking, Callaway Golf is the company’s most recognizable brand and a global marketplace leader in the golf equipment industry.
-This case study will focus on **Callaway Golf** and how they’re leveraging AI in club design.
+This case study will focus on **Callaway Golf** and how they’re leveraging AI in club face design.

 ### When was the company incorporated?
 Who are the founders?